Panasonic FZ2500 vs Sony A6000

 It is notable that the FZ2500 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ2500 and A6000 can be found, respectively, in the Panasonic FZ2500 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Panasonic FZ2500 better than the Sony A6000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.